openeew/openeew-sensor/firmware/README.md

 Inside VSCode go to PlaformIO home, which is available on the bottom toolbar, and select `Projects`, then `Open Project`.
 Navigate to the root folder where you cloned this repository and open.

 ### Upload to an OpenEEW sensor
 Build the project using the check mark on the bottom toolbar, then uplaod using the arrow button adjacent to it.
-The IDE should automatically detect the board of your connnected Grillo IoT and start to write the new firmware.
+The IDE should automatically detect the board of your connnected OpenEEW sensor and start to write the new firmware.

 To add the certificates and other contents of the `data` folder to the SPIFFS memory, you need to open tasks in the PlaformIO menubar on the left, and select `Upload File System image`: